 Visit Popeye’s Village

 The cutest village in all of Malta.
+Popeye’s Village is the film set for the famous 1980 musical production Popeye.
 This place really sticks out with its vibrant colors and wooden decorated facade.
 It’s definitely a must-see.
 If you want to walk around inside there is a surcharge of about 12-14 Euro.

 Explore the Blue Grotto

 So I have a confession, we didn’t end up actually taking a boat into the famous grotto.
-The reason why is because we were on the tour and the guide told us at the time of day (it was afternoon) we wouldn’t be able to see much inside.
+Our Jeep tour guide told us since it was afternoon, we wouldn’t be able to see much inside.
 He said in January the best time is early morning when the sun is rising.
 The sun lights up the grotto and is more beautiful than any other time of the day.

 Take a Ferry to Gozo